CARDBOARD BOX GINGERBREAD HOUSE!

 BACK TO THE GINGERBREAD HOUSE KIT!

-So I had my two candidates and you do need a couple of characters to make this, as one set of hands would squeeze the icing and the other set of hands to hold parts in place whilst they bond.
+So I had my two candidates, and you do need a couple of characters to make this, as one set of hands would squeeze the icing, and the other set of hands would hold parts in place whilst they bond.

 Before we get started, here’s a brief look into the history of the Gingerbread!